Robert Ashley (writer): Literary background and published works

-Ashley also translated Sebastián Fox Morcillo’s De honore (Basel, 1556) into English as Of Honour, but it was never published.
-Three manuscript copies of Of Honour exist: Trinity College Cambridge, R.14.20, Huntington Library, MS. Ellesmere 1117, and Bodleian Library Ashmole MS. 1148.
+Ashley also translated Sebastián Fox Morcillo's De honore (Basel, 1556) into English as of Honour, but it was never published.
+Three manuscript copies of Honour exist: Trinity College Cambridge, R.14.20, Huntington Library, MS. Ellesmere 1117, and Bodleian Library Ashmole MS. 1148.

 Ashley is also credited as main author of an unpublished miscellany, the Book of Magical Charms, Newberry MS 5017, though only identified as such in 2017.